BIOGRAPHY

 « I am interested in the unseen.
 My work is driven by empathy, and the desire to understand nuanced points of view.
 By altering photographs, I aim to challenge people’s perspectives on race and history through distortion and illusion.
 Treating the paper like an organism itself, I sculpt patterns akin to cellular tissue and anatomical elements, allowing hidden histories and patterns to be uncovered from the photographs.
 I approach subjects and imagery from a diagnostic place with the idea of utilizing diagnostic lenses and contrast dyes.
 By virtue of my medical training, I am interested in the tensions that exist within and without us.
 Ultimately, the work embraces humanistic ideas of human connection and understanding. »

-Nate Lewis (b.
-1985, Beaver Falls, PA; lives and works in New York City) holds a Bachelor’s Degree in Nursing from VCU and worked for nine years as a critical‑care nurse in hospitals across the Washington, D.C. area.
-He began his artistic practice with the violin in 2008, followed by drawing in 2010, gradually developing a distinctive approach to sculpting paper through incision, texture, and bodily imagery.
+He holds a Bachelor’s Degree in Nursing from VCU and worked for nine years as a critical‑care nurse in hospitals across the Washington, D.C. area.
+Lewis began his artistic practice with the violin in 2008, followed by drawing in 2010, gradually developing the sculptural paper techniques that now define his work.
+He has completed residencies at Pioneer Works, Brooklyn, NY, and Dieu Donné, New York, NY.